IBE160/SG-Awesome-like-KI/docs/project-plan.md

       - [x] /run-agent-task sm *create-story-context {for story 4.4}
         - [x] File: sprint-artifacts/{{story_key}}.context.xml
       - [x] /run-agent-task sm *validate-story-context {for story 4.4}
-      - [ ] /run-agent-task dev *implement-story {for story 4.4}
+      - [x] /run-agent-task dev *develop-story {for story 4.4}
-      - [ ] /run-agent-task dev *validate-story {for story 4.4}
+      - [x] /run-agent-task dev *code-review {for story 4.4}
-      - [ ] Manuell test i brukergrensesnittet, prompt: "I want to do a manual test of the features we just implemented in this story.
+      - [ ] Manuell test i brukergrensesnittet, prompt: "I want to do a manual test of the features implemented in story 4.4 .
 Please guide me through how I can open the application in a browser without opening the interactive shell in this conversation, i.e. opening a different terminal and typing npm run dev.
 And then explain the steps to verify the features."
     - [ ] 4.5
       - [x] /run-agent-task sm *create-story {for story 4.5}
         - [x] File: sprint-artifacts/{{story_key}}.md